ayushkharwal/Shoea-online-shoe-store-Flutter/README.md

 ![9_order_successful-portrait](https://github.com/ayushkharwal/Shoea-online-shoe-store-Flutter/assets/64960113/c196c14b-6276-4ba1-b3b7-52cea6638bf4)

-## Features
-- **Secure Authentication**: Users can securely log in to their accounts using email and password authentication, with optional social login capabilities.
-- **Browsing and Shopping**: Users can effortlessly browse through an extensive catalog of shoes, adding desired items to their wishlist or cart with just a tap.
-- **Streamlined Checkout**: The app’s streamlined checkout process allows users to place orders conveniently, specifying delivery addresses and selecting preferred payment methods, including cash on delivery, UPI, or card payments.
-- **Comprehensive Order Management**: Shoea empowers users with comprehensive order management tools, allowing them to track ordered items and monitor their arrival status.
-- **Profile Customization**: The sleek profile page offers additional customization options, enabling users to manage their account settings and preferences with ease.
-- **Retailer Management**: For retailers, Shoea offers a separate admin panel application, providing comprehensive management capabilities for their ecommerce operations.
-- **Efficient Performance**: Built with efficiency in mind, Shoea utilizes Hive for local storage database, ensuring seamless performance even offline.
-- **Robust Connectivity**: The integration of APIs, backed by Node.js, Express.js, and MongoDB, ensures robust connectivity and scalability.

 ## Installation
 You can clone this repository and run it using any Flutter-compatible development environment.
 Additionally, you'll need to set up the backend server using Node.js, Express.js, and MongoDB, and configure the app to communicate with the backend APIs.